volterraedge/terraform-provider-volterra/docs/resources/volterra_uztna_policy_template.md

   namespace = "staging"

   on_start_flow {
-    // One of the arguments from this list "deny_all simple" must be set
+    // One of the arguments from this list "simple" must be set

+    simple {
+      flows {
+        // One of the arguments from this list "geolocation_match saml_federation" can be set

+        saml_federation {
+          saml {
+            name      = "test1"
+            namespace = "staging"
-    deny_all = true
+            tenant    = "acmecorp"
+          }
+        }
+      }
+    }
   }
 }